Skip to main content

 npx prisma studio

-Ensure your project uses the DATABASE_URL environment variable
+Ensure your project uses the correct environment variable

-Ensure that the data source in your schema.prisma file is configured to use the DATABASE_URL environment variable:
+Ensure that the data source in your schema.prisma file is configured to use the DATABASE_URL or PRISMA_DATABASE_URL environment variable (depending on which one is being exported in the Settings of your Vercel project):

 // schema.prisma